SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-16-natural-vs-vaccine-immunity.md

 - Going through the harrowing, life-threatening, hospital-breaking experience of getting COVID-19 gets you immunity with __83% efficacy.__
-- Going through only moderate aches &amp; pains, imposing minimal burden on the healthcare system by getting a vaccination from the Moderna/Lonza or Pfizer/BioNTech vaccine gets you immunity with __95% efficacy.__
+- Going through only moderate aches &amp; pains, imposing minimal burden on the healthcare system by getting a vaccination with the Moderna/Lonza or Pfizer/BioNTech vaccine gets you immunity with __95% efficacy.__

 For the mathematically disinclined, we would like to point out that 95% &gt; 83%.